embroidery-space/xsp-specs/README.md

 # Cross-Stitch Pattern Specifications

-This repository contains specifications for the cross-stitch pattern file formats supported by the [Embroidery Studio](https://github.com/embroidery-space/embroidery-studio).
+This repository contains specifications for the cross-stitch pattern file formats supported by the [Embroiderly](https://github.com/embroidery-space/embroiderly).

 ## Orientation